Plasmonic Enhancement of Organic Light Emitting Diodes (OLEDs) with Periodic and Random Nanostructures

 Master of Science (MS)

 The localized surface plasmon resonance (LSPR) is known as a phenomenon that allow to enhance the efficiency of Organic Light Emitting Diodes (OLED).
-This work provides the dependence of OLED performance with and without metallic nanoparticle incorporated in the organic layers.
-Diodes with periodic (PMN) and random (RMN) metallic nanoparticles along with both types of NP were compared to the reference OLED.
+This work researches the dependence of OLED performance with and without metallic nanoparticle incorporated in the organic layers.
+Diodes with periodic (PMN) and random (RMN) metallic nanoparticles along with both types of nanoparticles were compared to the reference OLED.
 Thermal evaporation technique was used to form organic layer under high vacuum and e-beam lithography to compose periodic metallic structures on nano scale.
-Reporting that periodic structure increases the luminescence and electrical properties of the device for approximately 20% but devices with both types of nanostructures performed 50% decrease of efficiency.
+Reporting that periodic structure increases the luminescence and electrical properties of the device for approximately 20% but devices with both types of nanostructures demonstrated 50% decrease of efficiency.

 Markeev, Pavel, "Plasmonic Enhancement of Organic Light Emitting Diodes (OLEDs) with Periodic and Random Nanostructures" (2017).
 Graduate Masters Theses.
 454.